This blog is dedicated to the work of Ron Brandstetter.

 Here’s a quick guide for newcomers.
 My deepest work, my unique — and comprehensive — philosophy of history, which leads to my effective re-formulation of the social sciences, is here.
 (This is a long piece, a summary of my next book, I’m trying to cover the breadth and depth of the human experience with a new scientific vision.
 It will take you 20 minutes or so to read it, so please, bookmark this article and come back to it later if you don’t have the time right now.
 I’ve tried to make this article as easy to read as possible and I do hope you’ll enjoy taking your time to read it.)

 In other pages on this site, my forward-looking political thoughts, based on decades of practical participation in American activism, are here.
 My unusual path to spiritual understanding, and some of the conclusions I’ve come to with this, is outlined here.
 Some of my most concise and hard-hitting writings and speeches, meant to emphasize a point, are here.
 And finally, a not-so-brief biographical sketch of this wonderful life I’ve enjoyed is is over here.
 The page you’re on is the current postings page, scroll down for varied and sundry reflections on politics, culture, and whatever else I feel I need to tell you about.
 I haven’t put up much in the last year, I enjoy a complicated life, and I like to say things of significance only.
 Some new ideas for postings are brewing, yet please, read the deep material I’ve placed here, dig into it.
-Just for example, the December 2010 post on “Presidential Politics” remains valid through the Occupy Movement and into 2012, and the “Hope Vs. Advertising” post remains far ahead of the conventional wisdom.
+Just for example, the December 2010 post on “Presidential Politics” has remained valid through the Occupy Movement and the 2012 elections, I have updated it in Feb.
+2015 to hopefully remain valid through the 2016 elections and beyond.
+The “Hope Vs. Advertising” post remains far ahead of the conventional wisdom.
 As a writer, I have always wanted my readers to find my work both entertaining and profitable to their total life experience.

 My mission, in all of this work, is to help people think better thoughts.
 I’m not going to claim that this always or ever brings instant success and happiness; most of the time we humans are quite happy with our dysfunctional thought, and if that thought fits into a dysfunctional subculture, it can be successful in that context.
 Getting to better thoughts can be slightly or greatly painful, and I myself hate it when a better thought forces me to change one of my deeply-ingrained personal habits or preferences.